Your first Steps in Spotify Music Promotion

-As a newcomer who publishes his first or second track with a digital distributor such as Recordjet or Igroove, the first steps towards understanding streaming platforms and their playlists are extremely difficult.
-I this article we explain you step by step, what you should pay attention to before, during and after the release of your songs.
+As a newcomer who publishes the first or second track with a digital distributor such as Recordjet or Igroove, understanding streaming platforms is extremely difficult.
+In this article we explain you step by step, what you should pay attention to when doing Spotify Music Promotion.

-Your track is your product – we know that artists often tend to rush as soon as they have the next song for Spotify and other streaming platforms in the pipeline.
+Your track is your product!
+We know that artists often tend to rush as soon as they have the next song for Spotify and other streaming platforms in the pipeline.
 But do yourself a favor and take your time for your release!
-Only when all factors starting with the composition and ending with the master, are optimal, can the gears of your promotion for playlists mesh and increase the number of your plays and listeners.
+Only when all factors are optimal, the number of your plays and listeners can increase on the long run.
 Your music is your product!
 Deliver quality constantly to convince potential followers.
 True to the motto: good things take time.

 To make a long story short: clearly single!
 If you are at the beginning of your career, we recommend that you design your output to be as continuously as possible.
 With the release of individual singles, you always reach a peak and ensure activity on your profile.
 This also makes you more attractive to the algorithm from Spotify (and other streaming services), which puts you in playlists such as “Discover Weekly” or “Your Mix of the Week”.
 If you release one single album, there would be a big bang, but the short bang evaporates much faster than the release of individual tracks.

 Pitch your Songs into Spotify's In-House Editorial Playlists

 Two to three weeks before the release of your track, you have the opportunity to independently pitch your song for a sampling at https://artists.spotify.com.
 We know that the life of a musician can be stressful, that something is simply forgotten.
 But please try to stick to the two to three week period of submitting a song to the Spotify editorial team before its release day.
 This way, the curators of Spotify have enough time to check your music and place you into a suitable playlist.